 The WCEDP promotes economic development in Windham County by providing funds to stimulate job creation through business start-up, expansion, or relocation, encourage entrepreneurial activity, and strengthen the economic development infrastructure to ensure a strong foundation for transformational economic activity.
 The primary focus of the program is private sector job creation and retention and direct support of entrepreneurial activities, followed by support of economic development systems and activities that encourage an entrepreneurial, innovation, and business start-up environment and culture.

-ACCD works with regional partners such as the Brattleboro Development Credit Corporation, the Windham Regional Commission, the Small Business Development Center, municipalities in the region, and others to market and administer the program.
+ACCD works with regional partners such as the Brattleboro Development Credit Corporation, the Windham Regional Commission, municipalities in the region, and others to market and administer the program.
 A regional advisory council was formed to review letters of intent to apply and provide annual feedback on program objectives and goals.
 A WCEDP Project Manager was hired to provide day-to-day and local program administration, undertake marketing activities, work with potential applicants and approved projects, and ensure the program is meeting goals and objectives in the region.

 PROGRAM STRUCTURE AND PROCESS